devlead/devlead.se/src/DevLead/input/posts/2021/2021-09-23-joining-the-net-foundation-board-of-directors.md

 Javier Lozano was re-elected, so leaving the board are

+* Beth Massi
 * Jeff Strauss
 * Layla Porter
 * Rodney Littles II

-Jeff, Layla, Rodney thanks you for your hard work! ❤️
+Beth, Jeff, Layla, Rodney thanks you for your hard work! ❤️

 ## Personal reflections